-The first compared active and passive recovery in repeated cycle sprints in which nine males performed four repeated-sprint cycle tests (six 4-s sprints, every 25 s): two tests with active recovery (~32% VO2max) and two with passive recovery.
+The first compared active and passive recovery in repeated cycle sprints in which nine males performed four repeated-sprint cycle tests (six 4-s sprints, every 25 s): two tests with active recovery (~32% VO2 max) and two with a passive recovery.
 Muscle biopsies were taken during the four tests from the vastus lateralis (major part of the quadriceps group of muscles) pre-test, immediately post-test, and following 21s of recovery to determine phosphocreatine, creatine, and muscle lactate concentration.

 What they found was that active recovery resulted in a greater power loss than passive recovery and lower final peak power.
 However, there was no significant difference in work decrease or total work.
-The percent of resting phosphocreatine was lower and approached significance post-test and following 21s of recovery during active recovery.
+The per cent of resting phosphocreatine was lower and approached significance post-test and following 21s of recovery during active recovery.
 Muscle lactate was significantly higher post-test during active recovery; however, no significant differences were evident following 21s of recovery.
-Despite no differences in the majority of performance measures, active recovery resulted in a significantly lower final peak power, a greater peak power decrement, a higher muscle lactate, and a strong trend towards lower phosphocreatine, suggesting a potential suboptimal effect of active recovery during repeated-sprint exercise.
+Despite no differences in the majority of performance measures, active recovery resulted in a significantly lower final peak power, a greater peak power decrement, higher muscle lactate, and a strong trend towards lower phosphocreatine, suggesting a potential suboptimal effect of active recovery during repeated-sprint exercise.
 In conclusion - rest means rest!

-A study was designed to examine the role of central (i.e. reduction in the neural drive or nerve-based motor command to working muscles that results in a decline in the force output) and peripheral (i.e. during physical work is considered an ability of the body to supply sufficient energy to the contracting muscles to meet the increased energy demand) fatigue on 4000-m cycling time trial performance by comparing changes in integrated electromyography (iEMG) and power output in differently paced maximal efforts.
-Eight well-trained men performed three time trials with different pacing strategies, in which the first 2000m were manipulated to evoke an increasing, even, and decreasing power output profile (SUB, EVEN, and SUPRA, respectively).
+A study was designed to examine the role of central (i.e. reduction in the neural drive or nerve-based motor command to working muscles that results in a decline in the force output) and peripheral (i.e. during physical work is considered the ability of the body to supply sufficient energy to the contracting muscles to meet the increased energy demand) fatigue on 4000-m cycling time trial performance by comparing changes in integrated electromyography (iEMG) and power output in different paced maximal efforts.
+Eight well-trained men performed three-time trials with different pacing strategies, in which the first 2000m were manipulated to evoke an increasing, even, and decreasing power output profile (SUB, EVEN, and SUPRA, respectively).
 Subjects were instructed to finish the last 2000m of all trials in the shortest time possible. iEMG of the rectus femoris, vastus lateralis, and biceps femoris muscle, mechanical power output, and gas exchange variables were measured (to calculate anaerobic and aerobic contributions to mechanical power output).

 The increase in mechanical power output during the SUB time trials was always associated with an increase in iEMG in all muscles.
 A decrease in mechanical power output near the end of the time trials was also marked by an increase in iEMG for all muscles, except for the rectus femoris.
 Comparing the last 2000-m interval with the first, aerobic power output increased for all strategies.
 Anaerobic power output increased in SUB and decreased in EVEN and SUPRA.
 The relationship between iEMG and mechanical power output pattern was consistent with peripheral fatigue rather than central down-regulation of mechanical power output.
-Specifically, anaerobic energy resources seem to be important in regulating pacing strategy so you had better ensure you specifically work on this area in training if you will need to respond to different paces in your race.
+Specifically, anaerobic energy resources are important in regulating pacing strategy, so you had better ensure you specifically work on this area in training if you will need to respond to different paces in your race.

-A study looked at the prevalence and possible causes of perceived leg pain in female athletes from a number of sports including cross-country, hockey, soccer and volleyball.
+A study looked at the prevalence and possible causes of perceived leg pain in female athletes from several sports including cross-country, hockey, soccer and volleyball.
 The findings revealed sport specific relationships to leg pain with cross-country and hockey but not for football, which seemed to relate to certain factors including foot pronation, a history of the condition and the actual sport.
 All other factors were ruled out.